DX encoding: History

+Implementation

 DX cartridge barcode

 Next to the film exit lip is an Interleaved 2 of 5 barcode and a printed number.
 The six digits represent the I3A assigned DX number (middle four digits), the number of exposures (last digit) and a proprietary manufacturer's code (first digit).
 The DX number identifies the manufacturer, film type, and by inference, the necessary developing process type.
 This is used by automatic photo-finishing machines to correctly process the exposed film.

 DX film edge barcode

 Below the sprockets under each frame of 135 film is the DX film edge barcode.
 The barcode is invisible until the film has been developed.
 It is optically imprinted as a latent image during manufacturing.
 The barcode is used by photo finishers to identify each frame for printing.
 It consists of two parallel linear barcodes, one for a synchronizing clock called the "clock track", and the other encoding film data such as type, manufacturer and frame number, called the "data track".
 The barcode nearest the film edge (away from the sprocket holes) contains the data track.
 The data track sequence repeats every half frame, beginning with six start bits, followed by seven bits of DX Number Part 1, one unassigned bit, four bits of DX Number Part 2, a seven-bit frame/half-frame number, one unassigned bit, one parity bit, and finishes with four stop bits.
 The seven-bit frame/half-frame number is called the "DXN" number (different than the "DX Number Part 1" and "DX Number Part 2"), and is an extension on the original DX edge code, patented by Eastman Kodak in 1990.

 Some image processing software utilized by film scanners allow selection of film manufacturer and type to provide automatic color correction.
 Interpreting the DX film edge barcode may provide this information, permitting accurate color correction to be applied.